Explore IU Indianapolis degrees and career opportunities

 When you pursue a major in health services management, you'll be trained to balance priorities and budgets, solve fiscal and managerial problems, and meet legal mandates, all while upholding the highest standards of public health and health care.
 You'll also be immersed and challenged in courses on health care finance and budgeting, management, managed care, health care law, marketing and communications, human resources, organizational leadership, strategic planning, and U.S. health policy.

-Employment of medical and health services managers is projected to grow 28% from 2022 to 2032, much faster than the average for all occupations.
-About 54,700 openings for medical and health services managers are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as retirement ( Occupational Outlook Handbook, 2023).
+Employment of medical and health services managers is projected to grow 23% from 2024 to 2034, much faster than the average for all occupations.
+About 62,100 openings for medical and health services managers are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire ( Occupational Outlook Handbook, 2025).

 (This section is intended for informational purposes, not prediction of actual salary.)